- Investing internationally can help you diversify your portfolio and spread your risk.

 - This is a step-by-step guide on buying international shares in Australia.

 Investing in shares could help you generate wealth in the long term, provided you invest in the right stocks.

 The good news is that your portfolio isn't limited to the local market, as buying shares in leading international companies is more accessible than ever.

 All you need to do is sign up with one of the many online stockbrokers providing access to international markets and invest in your favourite shares trading on global stock exchanges like the New York Stock Exchange (NYSE), NASDAQ, and London Stock Exchange (LSE).

 Scroll down for more details on how you can get started.

 If you only invest in Australian shares, you may find yourself limiting your portfolio's performance.
 That's because the Australian stockmarket only forms a small part of the global stockmarket.

 By investing internationally, you can gain access to large companies not listed in Australia.
 For instance, the US stockmarket gives you the option of investing in stocks of several global leaders, such as Alphabet, Amazon, Apple, Microsoft, Netflix, Tesla, and many more.
 You can also find more companies in the tech sector overseas, which is considered to be under-represented in Australia.
 Furthermore, investing in international shares helps you diversify your portfolio, which can reduce your investment risk.

 Interestingly, investing in international shares is not as expensive as you may think.
-In fact, several online platforms like Stake and eToro offer commission-free trades in major markets (such as US markets), making it cheaper to buy international shares than Australian shares in some cases.
+In fact, several online platforms like eToro offer commission-free trades in major markets (such as US markets), making it cheaper to buy international shares than Australian shares in some cases.